-Measure your existing panel for the MDF backing and new bath panel.
-For the new bath panel, we've actually used a splashback panel from Genie Splashbacks.
+For this bath panel idea, measure your existing panel for the MDF backing and new bath panel.
+For the new bath panel, we've actually used a splashback panel from Genie Splashbacks (opens in new tab).
 These come in either glass or acrylic, and in a wide range of designs.
 Simply enter your existing bath panel's dimensions online, to get one that's the right size.
 You could also order a splashback panel that matches to sit on the wall behind the bath.
 Perfect for a co-ordinated look.

 Remove an existing plastic bath panel.
 Or, if your bath already has an existing MDF bath panel, carefully remove any raised mouldings from it.
 Otherwise, fix the new MDF bath panel in place, recessing it by around 5mm from the front lip of the bath.